wtshorro/ece309-fall18/README.md

   * Created Travis CI account and linked it with GitHub account.
   * Wrote StringList Class and uploaded code to GitHub repository.
   * Edited make file.
-  * Tested building using Travis CI.
+  * Tested build using Travis CI.